kneerunjun/aquascape-minder/docs/multi-threaded-lcd.md

 #### Notes
 ----

-- I have used Raspbian Jessie, on Raspberry Pi 3B
-- My Raspberry runs python3.5
+- My Raspberry runs python3.5 on Raspbian Jessie
 - 16X2 LCD HD44780U , is a green backlight LCD
+- I have tested the LCD working for about 48 hours continuous.
+The above method has not yet scrambled the LCD
+- Im using `threading.Thread` standard threading library